 Canada geese (Branta canadensis) are among the most familiar birds in Washington.
-They are a source of recreation for bird watchers and hunters and symbolize nature for many people.
 No one can miss the clear honking call of Canada geese when they fly overhead in their V-shaped formation.

 Two groups of Canada geese populate Washington—migrating geese and nonmigrating (often called resident) geese.
 For a goose to migrate, it must be taught the flight path by its parents.
 Therefore, all generations of nonmigratory Canada geese will remain nonmigratory, or resident geese, which will stay year-round in the vicinity where they were born.
 The Western Canada goose (Branta canadensis moffitti) is the largest resident subspecies, referred to in the following as Canada geese, or geese.
 Several subspecies of Canada geese breed or migrate through Washington.
 Their taxonomy has been confused by the introduction of mixed subspecies, and will likely remain unclear for a long time.

 Populations of resident Canada geese have dramatically increased over the past 25 years, particularly in urban areas where there are few predators and a dependable year-round supply of food and water.

 Canada geese are particularly attracted to mowed lawns around homes, golf courses, parks, and similar areas next to open water.

 - Canada geese graze while walking on land, and feed on submerged aquatic vegetation by reaching under the water with their long necks.

 - Wild food plants include pondweed, bulrush, sedge, cattail, horsetail, clover, and grass; agricultural crops include alfalfa, corn, millet, rye, barley, oats, and wheat.
 Geese also eat some insects, snails, and tadpoles, probably incidentally.